cldf-datasets/barlowhandandfive/maps/README.md

 ## Is distinctness due to lexical replacement or phonological change?

+For those languages that lack colexification, i.e. languages with value ‘lexically distinct’ for parameter ‘Is there colexification?’, values for this parameter are ‘lexical replacement’ or ‘phonological change’.
+However, some languages exhibit both lexical replacement and (partial) colexification; this is possible when there has been replacement of both ‘hand’ and ‘five’ such that the new forms are (partially) colexified: these cases are indicated by rows in ValueTable with an empty value and a comment “(recolexification)”.

 &nbsp; | Value | Count | Description
 --- | --- | ---:| ---
 $${\color{black}⏺}$$ | lexical replacement | 380 | The concepts ‘hand’ and ‘five’ are distinct in the language due to lexical replacement.